top of page

 Mock up of the digital advert

-Now that I had gathered sufficient evidence, it was time to draw some sketches.
-This gave me an opportunity to lay out my ideas for the app's features before working on the digital version of the wireframe.
+Now that I had gathered sufficient evidence, I began drawing some basic sketches.
+This allowed me to lay out my ideas for the app's features, taking into account the key takeaways from the competitive analysis.
+Once complete, I then followed through with the digital version of the wireframe.

 Home page digital wireframe